'Kernel memory leaking' Intel processor design flaw forces Linux, Windows redesign

 That would allow ring-3-level user code to read ring-0-level kernel data.
 And that is not good.

-The specifics of the vulnerability have yet to be confirmed, and this is – aptly enough – speculation, but consider this: the changes to Linux and Windows are significant and are being pushed out at high speed.
+The specifics of the vulnerability have yet to be confirmed, and this discussion of its severity is – aptly enough – speculation, but consider this: the changes to Linux and Windows are significant and are being pushed out at high speed.
 That suggests it's more serious than a KASLR bypass.

 Also, the updates to separate kernel and user address spaces on Linux are based on a set of fixes dubbed the KAISER patches, which were created by eggheads at Graz University of Technology in Austria.
 These boffins discovered [PDF] it was possible to defeat KASLR by extracting memory layout information from the kernel in a side-channel attack on the CPU's virtual memory system.
 The team proposed splitting kernel and user spaces to prevent this information leak, and their research sparked this round of patching.